LimXplorer/incident-management/README.md

 **Q:** How to deploy the application?
 **A:** Follow this tutorial: [Deploy a Full-Stack CAP Application in SAP BTP, Cloud Foundry Runtime Following SAP BTP Developer’s Guide](https://developers.sap.com/group.deploy-full-stack-cap-application.html)

+**Q:** Why should you open **app/incidents/webapp/manifest.json** and remove the leading **/** from the **uri** parameter?

+**A:** This is necessary because dataSource URIs must be relative to the base URL, meaning they should not start with a slash.
+Additionally, Business Service UIs must be stored in the HTML5 Application Repository and marked as   public: true   in their manifest.json files to be accessible from an application router running in a different space.
+Removing the leading slash ensures correct URI resolution.